An Entrepreneurial Spirit

-Creating a new meeting place for people who wouldn't traditionally meet and being exposed to the Northwest music scene in ways that he never was before;these are two of Sean Howell's '02 favorite parts about his entrepreneurial work.
+Sean Howell ’02 enjoys his entrepreneurial work.
+Two of his favorite parts of work are: creating a new meeting place for people who wouldn’t traditionally meet, and being exposed to the Northwest music scene in ways that he never was before.

-Howell, along with his business partner, operates Raw Space, a cross between a professional music venue and community center in downtown Ellensburg, Wash.
-The business, the largest venue of its type in a 90-mile radius, is an initiative of the Elmira Arts Project, whose aim is to promote historic preservation, cultural interaction, economic growth and creating just a plain great place to spend time at.
+Sean and his business partner, Dean DeCrease, operate Raw Space, a cross between a professional music venue and community center in downtown Ellensburg, Wash.
+The business, the largest venue of its type in a 90-mile radius, is an initiative of the Elmira Arts Project, whose aim is to promote historic preservation, cultural interaction, economic growth and to create great meeting places.

-"It's been a really big success for us," Howell said.
+“It’s been a really big success for us,” Sean says.

-A wide array of events take place at Raw Space, including comedy, rock and roll and folk music performances, weddings, civic events, rummage sales and lectures, as well as other events with unique connections to the university.
+A wide array of events take place at Raw Space, including comedy, musical performances from rock and roll to folk music, weddings, civic events, rummage sales, lectures, and other events with unique connections to Pacific Lutheran University.

-"He was excited," said Dean DeCrease, Howell's business partner and friend of more than a decade.
-"He's very interested in the arts and saw this as an opportunity to do something different."
+“He was excited,” says Dean, Sean’s business partner and friend of more than a decade.
+“He’s very interested in the arts and saw this as an opportunity to do something different.”

-With 47 rooms that can still be worked on in the vicinity around Raw Space, Howell said they hope to develop this currently unused property into other art spaces.
+With 47 rooms that can still be worked on in the vicinity around Raw Space, Sean and Dean hope to develop this currently unused property into other art spaces.
 Their goal is to keep expanding and to one day be a self-sustaining business.
-Howell sees great things for the future.
+Sean and Dean see great things for the future.